 An arm lift is a surgical procedure that removes the excess fat and skin that often accumulates in the triceps region of the upper arm and that creates a flap of hanging fatty flesh.
 An arm lift is typically performed in conjunction with liposuction techniques to diminish localized pockets of fat in the upper arm region, resulting in a leaner, more streamlined appearance.

 For many patients, an otherwise youthful appearance is marred by unsightly upper arms that make them look aged and out of shape.
 An arm lift can achieve the following improvements in the appearance of the upper arm:

-- Reduces excess sagging skin and fatty tissue that hangs downward when arms are extended away from the body.
+Reduces excess sagging skin and fatty tissue that hangs down when arms are extended away from the body.